Was Russia listening? Democrat hack followed Trump speech

 WASHINGTON — Was Russia listening, after all?

-In a July 27, 2016, speech, then-candidate Donald Trump called on Russian hackers to find emails from his Democratic opponent, Hillary Clinton, in the U.S. presidential campaign.
+In a July 27, 2016, speech, then-candidate Donald Trump called on Russian hackers to find emails from Hillary Clinton, his Democratic opponent in the U.S. presidential campaign.

 “Russia, if you’re listening,” Trump said, “I hope you’re able to find the 30,000 emails that are missing.”